 TRANSPORTATION IN FRANCE TODAY

-Transportation in France is usually quite good but unfortunately, sometimes transport in France and Paris is affected by strikes.
+Transportation in France and Paris is usually quite good but unfortunately, sometimes it is affected by strikes.
 However, we locals have learned over time to deal with French transport strikes.
 How?
 With the right information, a little bit of flexibility in our everyday life and lots of patience.
 For example, if there’s a strike in Paris tomorrow, some people living on the outskirts of Paris may decide to take a day off at work to avoid the transportation hassle.

 Planning a trip to Paris soon?
-Go on reading this article on France and Paris Strikes 2019, with the new strike dates and our best tips for traveling to Paris during France strikes.
+Go on reading this article on Transportation Strikes in France 2019, with the new strike dates and our best tips for traveling to Paris during France strikes.